Red Hall Primary

 Reading

 Children will be introduced to ‘Ditty books’ when they successfully begin to read single words.
-The short vowels should be kept short and sharp:
+The short vowels should be kept short and sharp.

+Children use sound-blending (Fred Talk) to read short ditty books.
+They will bring these home once they can blend and read at a sufficient level.
 Within all the books children will have red and green words to learn to help them to become speedy readers.
-Red words are words that are not easily decodable and challenge words to extend children’s vocabulary.
-Green words are linked to the sounds they have been learning and are easily decodable.
+Red words are words that are not easily decodable whereas the green words are linked to the sounds they have been learning and are easily decodable.

 Nonsense words (Alien words)